Ronan-Kelley/autonCalc/README.md

 backspace - remove the latest marker on screen

 # coaching specific controls
-backslash - set position of current marker, create and swap control to new marker that doen't connect to the current line
+backslash or right click - set position of current marker, create and swap control to new marker that doen't connect to the current line

 x - shift through enemy team colors